vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 end
 ```

 Chef uses a domain-specific language (DSL) for writing recipes, and the code above is what it looks like.
-A recipe is made up of resources, and a resource is simply an abstraction of some shell code you would run to provision your server.
+A recipe is made up of resources, and a resource is simply an abstraction of some shell code you would run to provision your server that Chef already implemented for you and wrapped it in a resource.
 Chef provides most of the resources you will need, but you can also write your own.

 In the file above, we're using three resources: [`execute`](http://docs.getchef.com/chef/resources.html#execute), [`package`](http://docs.getchef.com/chef/resources.html#package), and [`bash`](http://docs.getchef.com/chef/resources.html#bash).
 The `execute` resource executes a command, the `package` resource manages packages, and the `bash` resource executes scripts using the Bash interpreter.
-So in the code above, we're first using `execute` to run `apt-get update` to fetch the latest updates for the packages on our server (known as a node in Chef terminology).
+So in the code above, we're first using `execute` to run `apt-get update` to fetch the latest updates for the packages on our node.
+(A server is known as a node in Chef terminology.)
 Next, we use `package` to install the various packages our node will need, and finally, we use `bash` to execute two lines of code that will set the correct time zone (be sure to modify the `echo` command so it sets your own time zone).

 Each resource has various attributes that you can optionally specify inside a `do...end` block.
 For example, with the `bash` resource, we're using the `code` attribute to specify the code that will run to set the timezone (see the [documentation](http://docs.getchef.com/chef/resources.html#bash) to learn about the other attributes it supports).
-This is similar to the `execute` resource, which also runs commands, but `execute` is used to run a single command, while `bash`'s `code` attribute is used to run more than one.
+This resource is similar to the `execute` resource, which also runs commands, but `execute` is used to run a single command, while `bash`'s `code` attribute is used to run more than one.

 We could've specified attributes for the `execute` and `package` resources as well, but there is no need in this case.
 For example, this